OVOSHatchery/ovos-launcher/README.md

 in the cli type `ovos-launcher`, that's it!

-the essential OVOS stack is running in a single process with each service in it's own thread
+the essential OVOS stack is running in a single process with each service in its own thread

 ```bash
 $ovos-launcher --help